St0rmingBr4in/NSE_Report/rapport.md

  - There are also one or more PCIe Virtual Functions (VFs), which shares some physical resources of the device.
 Theses are what interest us in the context of NVMe passthrough.
-Indeed, thanks to these PCIe Virtual Functions, it is possible to reduce the overhead associated with virtualization by giving access to these to the guest.
+Indeed, thanks to these PCIe Virtual Functions, it is possible to reduce the overhead associated with virtualisation by giving access to these to the guest.

-In the version 1.3 of the NVMe specification released Q2 of 2017, some virtualization features where added.
+In the version 1.3 of the NVMe specification released Q2 of 2017, some virtualisation features where added.

-NVMe has now a way to map virtualized NVMe controllers to different physical and virtual functions and intelligently provision ressources between virtual functions.
+NVMe has now a way to map virtualised NVMe controllers to different physical and virtual functions and intelligently provision resources between virtual functions.

 \newpage